Caedmon School: History

-At the time that The Caedmon School was founded in 1962, Montessori education was undergoing its second rise in popularity in the United States.
-In the late 1950s Nancy McCormick Rambusch, who had undergone Montessori training in London, returned to the US with the idea of reviving Montessori education.
-Rambusch first founded the Whitby School in Greenwich, Connecticut, which became the flagship school of the American Montessori.
+When the Caedmon School was founded in 1962, Montessori education was undergoing its second rise in popularity in the United States.
+In the late 1950s, Nancy McCormick Rambusch, who had undergone Montessori training in London, returned to the US with the idea of reviving Montessori education.
+She first founded the Whitby School in Greenwich, Connecticut, which became the flagship school of the American Montessori.
 In 1960, Rambusch founded the American Montessori Society (AMS).